dtorsson/hugo-cms-docs/site/content/indentity.md

 ## Brand positioning

-We deliver score data faster than our competitors in a smart way, at the same time as we work towards makeing the world of football a better place.
+We deliver score data faster than our competitors in a smart way, at the same time as we work towards making the world of football a better place.

 ## Brand promise